siduction/sidu-manual/data/en/0003-help_en.md

 $ w3m siduction.org
 ~~~

-A new URL is called using the key combination Shift+U:
+A new URL is called using the key combination `Shift`+`U`.

-`SHIFT`+`U`

-After that you will see a line like `Goto URL: https://siduction.org`.
-With the backspace key one deletes the last selected URL and enters the desired one.
+After that, you will see a line like `Goto URL: https://siduction.org`.
+With the backspace key you delete the last selected URL and enter the desired one.
 Exit w3m with:

 `SHIFT`+`Q`

 More information can be found on the [documentation page of w3m](http://w3m.sourceforge.net/).

-It is advisable to familiarize yourself with **elinks/w3m, irssi/weechat, midnight commander** before an emergency.
+It is advisable to familiarize yourself with **elinks/w3m, irssi/weechat, midnight commander**.
 Print this file to have the information handy in case of an emergency.

 ### inxi

 Inxi is a system information script that works independently of individual IRC clients.
 This script outputs various information about the hardware and software being used, so that other users in #siduction can better help with troubleshooting.
-Or run in a console, you can get information about your own system yourself.
+Alternatively, run it in a console to get information about your own system yourself.

-To use inxi in conversation, type this in the chat box:
+To use inxi in Konversation, type this into the chat box:

 **/cmd inxi -v2**

-To use inxi in weechat, enter this in the chat box:
+To use inxi in weechat, enter this into the chat box:

 **/shell -o inxi -v2**

-Assuming you have the shell extension installed.
+This requires the shell extension to be installed.

 See: [https://www.weechat.org/scripts/](https://www.weechat.org/scripts/)

-To use inxi in other clients, type this in the chat box:
+To use inxi in other clients, type this into the chat box:

 **/exec -o inxi -v2**
 or
 **/inxi -v2**

-In a console, type the following command:
+Type the following command into a console:

 ~~~
 $ inxi -v2
 ~~~

-Help for inxi
+Help for inxi:

 ~~~
 $ inxi --help